Frequently Asked Questions

 What is Affitor?

-Affitor is an affiliate growth platform for SaaS companies.
-It helps advertisers track partner-driven clicks, signups, and sales, then manage commissions and payout operations through Affitor.
+Affitor is an AI-native affiliate marketing platform for SaaS companies.
+It tracks partner-driven clicks, signups, and sales, and manages commissions and payout operations in one workflow.

 Who is Affitor built for?